By Mark Samuel –

 So, let’s clear up the confusion once and for all.

-There are three types of priorities that cause this confusion and overwhelm: routine priorities, continuous improvement priorities and what I call “B STATE” or breakthrough priorities.
+There are three types of priorities that cause this confusion and overwhelm: routine, continuous improvement, and what I call “B STATE” or breakthrough priorities.

 Routine priorities are usually not thought of as priorities because they are derived from your basic job description.
 But the truth is, they are the highest priority!
 Why?
 Because those responsibilities must get done daily for the business to run and for customers to be served.
 In other words, they’re nonnegotiable and are required in order to keep your organization in business.
 There are thousands of routine priorities that need to be accomplished every day.
 The closer you are to the front lines, the more routine priorities you have.

 Because routine tasks directly impact the customer, if there are breakdowns preventing those routine responsibilities from being accomplished, you have to fix those first.
 It’s like having a home beautification project for your house.
 If a water line breaks in the house, you’d better drop the beautification project and put all your attention on fixing the water leak.

 While it’s great to develop improvement-oriented projects, you have to keep in mind the stress of resources and time they might put on your routine priorities.
 It’s imperative to make sure those improvement projects don’t jeopardize and come at the expense of routine effectiveness.

 When routine functioning has breakdowns or opportunities for improved effectiveness or efficiency of delivery, we use continuous improvement projects.
 Continuous-improvement priorities are those projects critical for improving, streamlining or fixing broken routine functioning.
 There are typically hundreds of continuous improvement projects going on at any one time, both functionally and cross-functionally.